What Is ESG Surgery And More FAQ’s

-Endoscopic sleeve gastroplasty (ESG) is a procedure that is done to help an individual with a BMI of 30 or more lose weight.
-This procedure is also called “the accordion procedure” because the stomach is stapled together in folds to make it smaller.
-ESG basically accomplishes what a surgical sleeve gastrectomy does only without making any incisions.
-The stomach is made smaller which helps patients with portion control and causes them to feel full without eating too much.
+Endoscopic Sleeve Gastroplasty (ESG) is a procedure that is done to help an individual with a BMI of 30 or more lose weight.
+People also call this procedure “the accordion procedure” because surgeons staple the stomach together in folds to make it smaller.
+ESG accomplishes what a surgical sleeve gastrectomy does only without making any incisions.
+Surgery makes the stomach smaller, which helps patients with portion control and makes them feel full without eating too much.

 Is ESG Considered a Surgical Procedure?

-Endoscopic sleeve gastroplasty is considered a non-surgical procedure as it does not require any incisions.
+Endoscopic Sleeve Gastroplasty is considered a non-surgical procedure as it does not require any incisions.
 The patient needs to be asleep during the procedure and requires the use of general anesthesia.
-People are often confused and think when general anesthesia is used that it signals a surgical procedure but this is not the case.
+People often confuse and think that the use of general anesthesia signals a surgical procedure, but this is not the case.

 Can I Have ESG If My BMI Is Over 40?

-Each patient is evaluated on a case-by-case basis however individuals that do not qualify for bariatric surgery are often good candidates for ESG.
+The medical team evaluates each patient on a case-by-case basis, but they often consider individuals who do not qualify for bariatric surgery as good candidates for ESG.
 Individuals with a BMI over 30 are normally qualified to have endoscopic sleeve gastroplasty.

 What Makes ESG Work So Well?